Dafydd-E/breadth-first-dictionary-search/README.md

 ## Process

-After reviewing the challenge, I could see that this is a "searching" problem.
-I researched into different searching algorithms to identify the best for this scenario, which concluded with the decision to use the Breadth-First search algorithm [1], this algorithm was chosen as it would find the shortest path from the start word to the end word in the minimum number of operations.
+After reviewing the challenge, I could see that this is a "graph-traversal" problem.
+I researched into different graph/tree traversal algorithms to identify the best for this scenario, which concluded with the decision to use the Breadth-First search algorithm [1], this algorithm was chosen as it would find the shortest path from the start word to the end word in the minimum number of operations.
 It works as follows:

 1. From the starting position, find all the adjacent words (four-letter words which differ by one letter).